Skip to main content

 Create a read-only role

-Snaplet connects to your PostgresQL database in order to create snapshots.
+Snaplet connects to your PostgreSQL database in order to create snapshots.
 We recommend that you give us read-only access to your database, and that you restrict connection to a specific set of IP addresses.

 Never cry over split milk!